-Mark Currie arrived 2 June 1829 on Parmelia, the second ship to bring passengers to the colony, with his wife Jane.
+Mark Currie arrived 2 June 1829 on Parmelia, the second ship to bring passengers to the colony, with his wife Jane, an artist.
 On 31 December 1828, he had been appointed Harbour Master for the Swan River Colony.
 He started work in a tent at Perth, but soon moved to the wreck of Marquis of Anglesea.
 Currie's wife painted in watercolour a panorama of Fremantle south of Arthur Head which includes the wreck where her husband had his office.
 He was also the colony's auditor, and Clerk to the Legislative Council.
 He soon left, however, on 12 August 1832, on board Sulphur.
 Point Currie is still named after him, tho it's more usually now known as Pelican Point (RPYC is there), on land that he was granted, and which is now the campus of UWA.

 Ewers, John K. 1971, The Western Gateway: A History of Fremantle, Fremantle City Council, with UWAP, rev. ed.
 [1st ed.
 1948].